wookets/inchworm/README.md

 <a href="http://worldartsme.com/cartoon-inchworm-clipart.html" title="Clipart from WorldArtsMe"><img title="Cartoon Inchworm Clipart" width="350" src="http://worldartsme.com/images/cartoon-inchworm-clipart-1.jpg"/> </a>

-This library will crawl a web page and produce different observable [rxjs](http://reactivex.io/rxjs/) streams that you can subscribe to handle various page elements, stylesheets and scripts the crawler will encounter.
+This library will crawl a web page using [jsdom](https://github.com/jsdom/jsdom) and produce different observable [rxjs](http://reactivex.io/rxjs/) streams that allow you to subscribe to various page elements, stylesheets and scripts.

 ## Installation

-For integrated usage where you can add your own subscriptions (stream processors) to the crawling,
+For integrated usage where you can add your own subscriptions (observers) to the crawling, install it as a dependency in your node project.

 ```bash
 npm i -S inchworm
 ```

-There is also a command line version which you could use.
-Documentation for the CLI is at the bottom of this document.

 ## Subscribing to Crawler Events